maxnathaniel/maxnatho-io/content/blog/how-to-create-line-chart-d3/index.md

 ---
-title: How to create a Basic Line Chart in D3.js
+title: How to create a Basic Line Chart in D3.js [JavaScript]
 description: Tutorial on creating a Basic Line Chart in D3.js
 date: "2020-08-31T23:46:37.121Z"
 ---